-Sat at confluence of five rivers, Salisbury is a charming and relaxed city, famed for its majestic Cathedral and proximity to Stonehenge.
-Whilst the city centre is home to many shops and restaurants, there are also countless tourist attractions within the city or the surrounding area.
+Sat at the confluence of five rivers, Salisbury is a charming and relaxed city, famed for its majestic Cathedral and proximity to Stonehenge.
+Whilst the city centre is home to many shops and restaurants, there are also countless tourist attractions within the city and the surrounding area.
 Below are just a few of our favourites.

 Stonehenge is considered one of the worlds most famous prehistoric monuments ever built and is located on the outskirts of Salisbury amongst the breathtaking countryside.
 Visiting Stonehenge is almost an ethereal experience, perhaps because of the mysteries surrounding it.
 At Stonehenge, you are welcomed to explore the visitors centre which consists of almost three hundred exhibits.

 Salisbury Cathedral is truly breathtaking in its stature and unique in being built

 almost entirely in one architectural style, early English Gothic.
 Home to the

 second tallest spire in the world, there is much to see and do in the Cathedral

 and its surrounding Close, including magnificent exhibitions and concerts as